The great American squirrel Hunting Dog

 One of the most common questions brought up in conversation about the Mountain Feist dog is addressing the amount of variation within the breed as a whole.
 The short answer for this question is the fact that these dogs remained largely unknown outside of squirrel hunters and their genetic make up was confined to more regional enclaves until as recently as the last 15 years.
 We will be expanding on the regional concept of the Mountain Feist's genetic make up a bit further.
 There are specific dog breeds that were added to the Mountain Feist dog over the generations in these areas where the dogs were prominent to enhance treeing ability, sharpen certain senses, or increase/decrease the size and general appearance of the overall dog to better suit the terrain and environment that the dogs were being utilized in .
 Mountain Feist dogs, in small enclaves in different areas across the country will show accents of Mountain Cur dogs, Spitz dogs, Elkhounds, Coonhounds, or terrier breeds.
 These accents become more logical when considering the different terrain types in areas where the Mountain Feist dog is prominent.

 The Mountain Feist dog has been recognized for years by the National Kennel Club.
 It also gained United Kennel Club recognition on February 1st, 2015.
 This was achieved by the efforts of the Mountain Feist Association, which is the UKC affiliated breed association responsible for promoting the Mountain Feist dog.
 There are several other breed organisations that promote the Mountain Feist dog such as The National Cur & Feist Breeder's Association, The American Treeing Feist Association, The National Feist Breeder's Association, and the Shadowtails Outdoors Group.
 All of the organisations mentioned above have proven interests in preserving the Mountain Feist dog as a squirrel dog and game dog, while advancing the natural ability that makes these dogs the masters of squirrel hunting that they have become famous for.
-The NKC and UKC both host extensive squirrel dog trails geared towards Mountain Feist and these events including the UKC & MFA's Feist Days and Mountain Feist Days hunts.
+The NKC and UKC both host extensive squirrel dog trails geared towards Mountain Feist and these events including the UKC Feist Days, MFA Mountain Feist Days, and both the NKC and UKC World Squirrel doghunts.
 These events have done wonders to bolster the popularity of Mountain Feist dog and inspire the next generation of young hunters to take up the time honored, American tradition of squirrel hunting with dogs.

 A 100% free to use, collective knowledge hub for everything Mountain Feist Dog!